AdityaD28/Snake-Water-Gun-Game-Python-/README.md

 ## License

-This project is open-source and free to use for learning purposes.
+This project is licensed under the MIT License.
+See LICENSE for details.